import-sudo/Diffusion-Driven-Semantic-Communication/README.md

 </p>

 This diagram illustrates:
-- Wireless channel as part of the diffusion forward process
+- Wireless channel as the forward process of diffusion
 - Gaussianization of received signals
 - Adaptive SNR-based encoding
 - Reverse denoising and semantic reconstruction